-According to the Heart Foundation, every 33 seconds, someone in the United States dies from cardiovascular disease which is roughly the equivalent of a a September 11th tragedy repeating itself every 24 hours, every day of the year.
-By 2020, heart disease will be the leading cause of death.
+According to the Centers for Disease Control, every 34 seconds, someone in the United States dies from cardiovascular disease which is roughly the equivalent of a a September 11th tragedy repeating itself every 24 hours, every day of the year.
+Heart disease is the leading cause of death.

 Create a healthy diet loaded with nutritious ingredients that can improve your heart health.
 A diet that provides fruits, vegetables, whole grains, low-fat dairy, poultry, fish and nuts.
 Limit red meat and too much sugar especially in beverages.
 The American Heart Association recommends the D.A.S.H. plan which has been proven in lowering blood pressure.